Sage-Bionetworks-IT/organizations-infra/org-formation/710-tgw/README.md

 Workflow to test routes:
 1. Provision a private EC2 in `unionstationvpc`
-2. Create a security group to allow `ICMP` ingress traffice
+2. Create a security group to allow `ICMP` ingress traffic.
 3. Apply security group to EC2
 4. Repeate provision EC2 steps in the spoke account.